pydanny/django-uni-form/docs/helpers.rst

 form_tag
     It specifies if ``<form></form>`` tags should be rendered when using a Layout.
 If set to False it renders the form without the ``<form></form>`` tags.
 Defaults to True.

+legend
+    If you are rendering a form using {% uni_form %} tag, you can specify form or formset legend.
+ Example: “Enter the site” or “Set your details”.

 form_error_title
     If you are rendering a form using {% uni_form %} tag and it has non_field_errors to display, they are rendered in a div.
 You can set the title of the div with this attribute.
 Example: “Form Errors”.